theupdateframework/specification/tuf-spec.md

   - **2.1.3 Snapshot role**

-      The snapshot role signs a metadata file that provides information about the latest version of all of the other metadata on the repository (excluding the timestamp file, discussed below).
+      The snapshot role signs a metadata file that provides information about the latest version of all targets metadata on the repository (the top-level targets.json and all delegated roles).
 This information allows clients to know which metadata files have been updated and also prevents mix-and-match attacks.